This program is available at the Springfield - Leffel Lane location.

 Graduation Requirements To qualify for an associate degree, a Medical Laboratory student must pass all the required courses, have a cumulative grade point average (GPA) of 2.0, and must have a C as a minimum grade in all the technical courses of the program.
 Granting of the A.A.S. degree is not contingent upon passing an external certifying examination.

 Transfer Options Students enrolled in the Associate of Science Medical Laboratory Technology degree program are preparing for employment upon graduation from the program.
 However, at some point many of these students are also interested in completing a bachelor's degree.
 A number of colleges/universities have designed bachelor's completion programs for students completing applied degrees.
-Local programs include:
+Select programs include:

 Franklin University Bachelor of Science in Allied Healthcare Management